-The most recent manifestation of the Phantoms took place at Epiphany, Friday January 6th 2017, when guest Phantom Debbie Taylor, author and founder and editor of Mslexia: The Magazine for Women Who Write broadened the horizons with a tale of uncanny visitations in a village on the edge of the Kalahari desert.
+The previous manifestation took place at Epiphany, Friday January 6th 2017, when guest Phantom Debbie Taylor, author and founder and editor of Mslexia: The Magazine for Women Who Write broadened the horizons with a tale of uncanny visitations in a village on the edge of the Kalahari desert.
 The tales, in the order of their telling, were:

 Twelfth Night, Friday January 6th 2012, marked the departure of Chaz Brenchley from his accustomed haunts, but the remaining phantoms, Gail-Nina Anderson and Sean O'Brien continue to manifest.
 Their intention is to introduce fresh blood to the scene with a series of invited guests.
 On Tuesday June 19th 2012, the first of these fresh apparitions was David Almond, who claimed that his contribution, The Missing Link, was his first ghost story.
 The other stories were Sean O'Brien's Story Time and Gail-Nina Anderson's Collected.

 They were queuing at the doors of the Lit & Phil on Friday 4th January 2013 - Tenth Night - for the first Christmas manifestation of the new-style Phantoms.
 Gail-Nina Anderson and Sean O'Brien welcomed as their star guest crime-writer Val McDermid, whose first ever ghost story offered an new answer to the old question "Where do you get your ideas from?"
 The stories, in order of reading, were: